yanelen/project-two/README.md

 ## README: Wiki by Yanelen Huang

-Wiki version 1.0 10/10/15
+Wiki version 1.0 10/16/15

-This is a single page application to play the game Tic Tac Toe in an internet browser.
+This is a single page application to ... in an internet browser.
 The app is visible at: